ben-mar/MTGMulliganer/README.md

   * Burn : Ok
   * 5C humans : Needs more data
-  * Bant Spirit : Needs more data
+  * Bant Spirit : Ok

 To run a hand use the following :